 The Owens Valley is in the midst of an extreme prolonged drought.
-The four years prior to this year were the four lowest consecutive years on record, with runoffs of 57%, 54%, 52%, and 47% of normal, respectively.
+The four years prior to this year were the four lowest consecutive years on record, with runoffs of 57%, 54%, 52%, and 48% of normal, respectively.
 LADWP plans to export approximately 114,000 acre-feet (AF) of water to Los Angeles in the 2016-17 runoff year.
 This is approximately only half of what is delivered in a normal year.

-Uses in the Owens Valley are planned to be 158,400 AF, of which 45,000 is planned for irrigation.
+Uses in the Owens Valley on Los Angeles City owned lands are planned to be 93,300 AF, of which 45,000 AF is planned for irrigation.
 This amount of irrigation water is the estimated physical maximum based on existing and anticipated conditions.
-LADWP intends to pursue a reduction in irrigation pursuant to the terms of the Long Term Water Agreement and Standing Committee direction.
+LADWP intends to pursue a reduction in irrigation pursuant to the terms of the 1991 Agreement between the County of Inyo and the City of Los Angeles and its Department of Water and Power on a Long Term Groundwater Management Plan for Owens Valley and Inyo County (Water Agreement) with Standing Committee approval.
 If a reduction is applied, the total in-valley uses will be reduced accordingly.